dexterfitch/grindr-the-opera-website/README.md

 ##Motivation

 I've worked with Erik before on another production of his, "Coming the Musical" (http://www.comingthemusical.com), and was delighted to be commissioned by him again.
-I wanted to try a bootstrap-based site this time, and to dip a toe in the realm of pixel art and vector art for the design.
+I wanted to try a bootstrap-based site this time, and to dip a toe in the realm of pixel art for the design.

 ##License